FDiot/code_tympan3/doc/architecture.rst

 not depend on other Tympan types.

-The ``cgal_bridge`` module in ``DataManagerMetier`` exposes interfaces to those features expressed with the main Tympan datatypes and ensure the conversions.
+The ``cgal_bridge`` module in ``DataManagerMetier`` exposes interfaces to those features expressed with the main Tympan datatypes and ensures the conversions.

 This allows independent development and testing and reduces